-ELET 7471 Cooperative Work Experience (4)
+ELET 7471 Cooperative Work Experience (4) (Former course prefix/number ET 704)

 Prerequisites: Completion of two courses in the Electronics Technology, Electronics/Computer Technology, or Electronic Telecommunications Technology programs, or instructor approval.
 This course combines productive work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences related to the electronics field.
-The seminar consists of group or individual meetings with the instructor, individualized plans for job-related or self improvement (i.e. job procedures, job interview, job application interpersonal relations, employer expectations of employees) or combinations of both.
+The seminar consists of group or individual meetings with the instructor, individualized plans for job-related or self improvement (i.e. job interview, job application procedures, job site interpersonal relations, employer expectations of employees) or combinations of both.
 (1 Lec., 20 Lab.)